crudson/twitter-depromoter/README.md

+# What
-= Firefox extension to remove promoted links from Twitter timeline
+Firefox extension to remove promoted links from web interface Twitter timeline.

-== What
-Remove promoted tweets from twitter.com timeline.
+# Build
+Run `cfx xpi` in root.
+Must have firefox SDK up and running.

-== Configure
+# Configure
-Runs every `interval` ms. Set in `package.json` before building, or preferences after installing.
+Runs every `interval` ms. Set this in `package.json` before building, or set in preferences after installing.